rgmt88/TOP-Shopping-Cart/notes_and_plan.md

 UI /UX:
 We are going to have a simple landing page to greet the users.
 There’s going to be a nav bar with the logo on the left, on the middle – links to the 3 different shopping sections, and on the right the “user page” logo/link and the shopping cart logo/link (displays the number of items in the cart).
 This navbar stays constant in all the links.

-Then we are going to have a page that displays 6 items for shopping with corresponding information and the “Add to Cart” button (user manually types in how many items to buy).
+Then we are going to have a page that displays a grid 2x4 items for shopping with corresponding information and the “Add to Cart” button (user manually types in how many items to buy).

 Finally, we are going to have a shopping cart page that shows: